 This one kinda goes with the profession.
 No matter how long you’ve been teaching, you’ll get to the point where you realize it’s pretty much inevitable that the longer you plan for a lesson plan, the more likely it is to not go as planned (#truth).
 So, just as I learned on my first day of teaching, you may need to change it up a bit if something you are trying to do isn’t working.
 I had planned all kinds of games that we played in my 4th grade student teaching year, only to quickly realize that 2nd graders are still very much 1st graders on the first day and it just wasn’t going to work.
 Time to move on and do something else.
 This is why #1 is so important (make sure you have other things to do if your plans don’t go as planned!).
 Use your gut teacher instinct and….write what you noticed down so you remember it for next year (assuming you’ll be teaching at least the same grade level)–good teachers are always reflective AND actually doing something to make their lessons better.
 After 7 years of teaching 2nd grade, I still don’t type or write my plans in anything other than pencil, simply because I know something will need to change (it’s very common for me to think something will only take one day and it actually takes two–especially if I’m talking about math!).
 You can find this weekly planning page here.

 One thing I love about teaching in a PBIS school is that students (after a few years), should already be familiar with the language, expectations and procedures.
 BUT, that doesn’t mean we can skip review (and if we have students that are new to the school, this is also new to them).
-I go over this behavior matrix with the whole class (it’s made with velcro so we can assemble it together) and we watch the Think Time powerpoint and practice it until I know they’re ready for it.
+We watch the Think Time powerpoint and practice it until I know they’re ready for it and I go over this behavior matrix with the whole class (you can display it on screen or print it out to create a poster display).

-And here’s a little video of me going through my own back to school binder:
+And here’s a super awkward video of me going through my own back to school binder:

 It’s of course important to look professional on the first day.
 But, hopefully you don’t have to sacrifice comfort for style!
 I don’t know about you, but I get up and down a LOT on the first day.
 I am playing games and doing activities with my students, so I need to be able to sit on the floor without worrying about crossing my legs properly.
 I also don’t wear heels or shoes that would make my feet hurt even a tiny bit.
 If you wait to wear your new school shoes until the first day….hello blisters.
 Also, every school has a different dress code.
 Some are super formal, some are a “Jeans Day” sorta school and some (like mine) are pretty relaxed.
 I had never heard of “Jeans Day” until I started blogging, but I imagine it would be difficult.
 I’m at the point that I refuse to even wear “regular” jeans anymore (I’ve had 2 kids, don’t judge).
 If I could buy stock in Jag Jeans I would.
 They’re AMAZING.
 I have them in skinny, bootcut and flare.
 But, you know what’s better than jeans?
 Leggings.
 Or yoga pants that look like dress pants.
 Or even stretchy ponte knit.
 I have about 10 pairs of Lularoe leggings (just search on FB for a sales group and you can shop directly in there–my favorite way to shop is on my couch and the shipping is usually $4/pair) and reach for them on a regular basis.
 Sidenote: leggings aren’t meant to be worn like pants—cover that tushy ladies!
 So, if you don’t already have one, start a Pinterest board and begin collecting some comfy/professional looks as inspiration (you can follow mine here) or make use of that Amazon Prime free shipping already.